ElhamDevelopmentStudio/open-solve/docs/phase2.md

 - **Immutable Public Versioning:** Public problem pages display a **content hash** (short) so users can cite exactly which version they solved.
 - **Reproducibility Token:** Store a `runnerImageDigest` and `languageVersion` with each Submission so rejudging is provably consistent.
-- **Partial Scoring Ready:** Include `points` on TestCase and `score` on Submission now; even if you don’t expose it yet, future contests/IOI-style problems become easy.
+- **Partial Scoring Ready:** Include `strength` on TestCase and `score` on Submission now; even if you don’t expose it yet, future contests/IOI-style problems become easy.
 - **Slug Redirects:** Maintain a small `Redirect` table for renamed slugs to preserve SEO and shared links.
 - **Anonymized Analytics:** A tiny `ProblemView` table keyed by **daily bucket** + problemId with a salted anon cookie, so you get traffic insights without PII.